-a) the foreign company qualifies as a company under Danish rules and

-- b) the foreign company is the "rightful owner" and - c) the foreign company has decisive influence directly or indirectly (e.g. more than 50 % of the votes) in the Danish company and - d) the foreign company is resident in an EU/EEA member state and - e) the distribution would be protected either under the EU Directive or the relevant tax treaty had there been an ownership of at least 10 %.
+- a. the foreign company qualifies as a company under Danish rules and - b. the foreign company is the "rightful owner" and - c. the foreign company has decisive influence directly or indirectly (e.g. more than 50 % of the votes) in the Danish company and - d. the foreign company is resident in an EU/EEA member state and e. the distribution would be protected either under the EU Directive or the relevant tax treaty had there been an ownership of at least 10 %.

-The above exemption only applies if the Danish distributing company is not considered as a "flow-through entity" for Danish tax purposes.
-In a "flow-through entity" situation the exemption only applies if the receiving entity is protected by the EU Parent/Subsidiary Directive.
+The above exemptions only apply if the Danish distributing company is not considered as a "flow-through entity" for Danish tax purposes.
+In a "flow-through entity" situation the exemption only applies if the distribution to the foreign receiving entity is protected by the EU Parent/Subsidiary Directive.